 Defending against Clickjacking

-There are two main ways to prevent clickjacking:
+There are three main ways to prevent clickjacking:

 - Sending the proper Content Security Policy (CSP) frame-ancestors directive response headers that instruct the browser to not allow framing from other domains.
-(This replaces the older X-Frame-Options HTTP headers.)
+The older

 For more information on Clickjacking defense, please see the the Clickjacking Defense Cheat Sheet.